keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Upgrade Notice ==
 = 2.7.6 =
-Adds a filter to use any theme directory for custom plugin template files
+Adds a filter to use any theme directory for custom related posts template files